Amal642/PrimeNewsAdmin/README.md

 # PrimeNewsAdmin
 Prime News Admin App

-The Admin APP to the project Prime News
+The Admin APP to the project Prime News which is the user app

 It has The Full Control of the prime news app